 - Wills can only take effect after your death and do not manage your assets whatsoever during your lifetime.
 To make estate plans for asset management while your are alive, you would have to create a durable power of attorney, a patient advocate designation or a trust instrument.

 - Wills may not be able to prevent events such as your deliberately disinherited spouse or child taking a homestead allowance, family allowance, exempt property or spousal election from the estate even if it is contrary to your wishes.

 A living trust has several advantages over a last will and testament, to wit:

 - Living trusts can be created to be revocable, meaning that you can freely change any terms during your lifetime or revoke the trust outright.
 The living trust becomes irrevocable after your death and the successor trustee must carry out the wishes in place.

 - Living trusts can manage your property while you are alive as well as in death.
 If you are sick or injured, the successor trustee can manage your property and pay your bills.
 You can regain control of your trust once the incapacitating event ends.

 - Living trusts do not have to pass through the probate court and thus avoid expenses against the property to be distributed such as filing fees and the inventory fee.

 - Living trusts are not matters of public record so they can be private and confidential matters handled within the family.

 - Living trusts can be used for wishes more sophisticated than what a last will and testament can provide.
 For example, a trust can hold money for a beneficiary to be paid only upon certain contingent conditions such as graduating college, getting married or simply reaching a certain age.
-There is no time limit on how long a trust can be in existence.

 However, there are drawbacks to a living trust that you should be aware of: